 One of the many reasons I have always loved eastern European countries is because of how affordable they are.
-By Western standards, Lithuania is very inexpensive.
+Lithuania is very inexpensive by Western standards.
 I found Vilnius to be the least expensive capital city on my trip through the Baltics – prices were much less than in Riga and considerably cheaper than Tallinn.
 You can grab a cheap meal for around €5 and a beer for €1 if you’re on a budget, or you can splurge on luxury travel experiences, like a hot air balloon ride, for far less than you will pay in other countries.

 4. But, the city also offers luxury.

-If you happen to fancy the finer things in life, Vilnius also has you covered.
+Vilnius also has you covered if you happen to fancy the finer things in life.
 Stroll down the posh Aušros Vartų gatve filled with high-end shops, upscale hotels and mouth-watering restaurants.
 (As an added bonus, the street is also home to several beautiful historic churches).
 Seeking a “refined” spot to grab a local brew?
 Try Alaus Biblioteka, a posh library themed bar where your drink options are “cataloged.”
 (Tip: Move the bookshelf in front of the main bar for access to a “secret” room and sitting area).

 5. Vilnius is brimming with history and museums.